Context-aware Decoder for Neural Machine Translation using a Target-side Document-Level Language Model: Abstract

 \section{Abstract}

-Although many context-aware neural machine translation models have been proposed to incorporate contexts in translation, most of those models are trained end-to-end on parallel documents aligned in sentence-level.
-Because only a few domains (and language pairs) have such document-level parallel data, we cannot perform accurate context-aware translation in most domains.
-We therefore present a simple method to turn a sentence-level translation model into a context-aware model by incorporating a document-level language model into the decoder.
-Our context-aware decoder is built upon only a sentence-level parallel corpora and monolingual corpora; thus no document-level parallel data is needed.
-In a theoretical viewpoint, the core part of this work is the novel representation of contextual information using point-wise mutual information between context and the current sentence.
-We show the effectiveness of our approach in three language pairs, English to French, English to Russian, and Japanese to English, by evaluation in \textsc{bleu} and contrastive tests for context-aware translation.
+Although many end-to-end context-aware neural machine translation models have been proposed to incorporate inter-sentential contexts in translation, these models can be trained only in domains where parallel documents with sentential alignments exist.
+We therefore present a simple method to perform context-aware decoding with any pre-trained sentence-level translation model by using a document-level language model.
+Our context-aware decoder is built upon sentence-level parallel data and target-side document-level monolingual data.
+From a theoretical viewpoint, our core contribution is the novel representation of contextual information using point-wise mutual information between context and the current sentence.
+We demonstrate the effectiveness of our method on English to Russian translation, by evaluating with \textsc{bleu} and contrastive tests for context-aware translation.